MattiaDif/closed-loop-neuroengineering/README.md

 `git clone https://github.com/MattiaDif/closed-loop-neuroengineering`

-To start using all the repo functionalities avoiding potential missing file issues, please run the installer.m script to add to your Matlab path all the project.
+Before start, please run the installer.m script to add to your Matlab path all the project.

 ## GETTING STARTED TUTORIAL